ka2hyeon/lee-sangil.github.io/_pages/icsl-de-dataset.md

 #### Color Images and Depth Maps

-We provide the time-stamped color and depth images as a zip file (TGZ).
+We provide the time-stamped color and depth images as a tar.gz file (TGZ).

 * The **color** images are stored as 640x480 8-bit RGB images in PNG format.
 * The **depth** images are stored as 640x480 16-bit monochrome images in PNG format.